d2r2group/MatFold/README.md

 performance through standardized chemical and structural cross-validation protocols.

 Please, cite the following paper if you use the model in your research:
-> Matthew D. Witman, Peter Schindler, Anthony H. McDaniel, Robert Wexler, Anuj Goyal,
-> and Stephan Lany, *MatFold: systematic insights into materials discovery models’ performance
+> Matthew D. Witman and Peter Schindler, *MatFold: systematic insights into materials discovery models’ performance
-> through standardized chemical cross-validation protocols*
+> through standardized cross-validation protocols*, ArXiv (2024)

 ## Installation

-MatFold can be installed using pip by running `pip install MatFold`.
+`MatFold` can be installed using pip by running `pip install MatFold`.
 Alternatively, this repository can be downloaded/cloned and then installed by running `pip install .` inside the main folder.

 ## Usage

 ### Data Preparation and Loading

-To utilize MatFold, the user has to provide their materials data as a Pandas dataframe and a dictionary for initialization:
+To utilize `MatFold`, the user has to provide their materials data as a Pandas dataframe and a dictionary for initialization:
 `df` and `bulk_dict`.